jamesTait-jt/go-performance-tips/README.md

 Benchmark_PersonBytes-10        51941656                22.68 ns/op           10 B/op          2 allocs/op
 ```

-We can see there are two allocations, and if we use escape analysis, we can see that both the string conversions escape to the heap:
+We can see there are two allocations, and if we tell the compiler to show us the escape analysis, we can see that both the string conversions escape to the heap:

 ```sh
 $ go build -gcflags="-m"